Approximate Post-Selective Inference for Regression with the Group LASSO: Framework for Selection-informed Inference

-where the final term is the subgradient of the Group LASSO penalty evaluated at the solution and $\omega\sim \mathcal{N}_2(0,I_2)$.
-In the case that the single group of two covariates is not selected, $\widehat{\beta}^{(\mathcal{G})}=0$ and $\|z\|_2 <1$ which gives us the white region in Figure \ref{fig:select-viz}.
-Clearly, the complement of this region characterizes the selection of the group of size $2$.
-Under the special case of two atomic groups (with size $1$ each), coinciding with a randomized version of the LASSO, the selection of covariates is equivalent to a union of rectangular regions such that each region is associated with a set of active covariates with their signs \citep{exact_lasso, randomized_response}.
-We therefore note that a polyhedral form for the LASSO selection event, with the further conditioning on the signs, is a stark contrast to the Group LASSO for groups of size greater than $1$.
+where the final term is the subgradient of the Group LASSO penalty evaluated at the solution.
+In the case that the single group of two covariates is not selected, $\widehat{\beta}^{(\mathcal{G})}=0$ and $\|z\|_2 <1$.
+For any fixed $\omega$, the collection of $y$ that leads to no selection is equivalent to a ball centered at $\omega$.
+The complement of this region characterizes the selection of the group of size $2$.
+Instead, when we have two atoms (groups with size $1$ each), i.e., we solve a randomized version of the LASSO in \cite{randomized_response}, the selection of a subset of covariates with fixed signs is equivalent to linear inequalities in $y$ and $\omega$.
+Once again, shifting the origin in the left panel of Figure \ref{fig:select-viz} to $\omega$ depicts the polyhedral selection event for the randomized LASSO.
+Recent work by \cite{selective_bayesian, panigrahi2019approximate} provide a likelihood after the randomized LASSO; but, these methods are not applicable to the present problem, because the selection of groups with size greater than $1$ does not admit a polyhedral form.

-Letting $E$ be the realized value of $\widehat{E}$, we model our response using a selected model:
+In the next stage, we specify a model after selection.
+Letting $E$ be the realized value of $\widehat{E}$, we model our response as

+The selected model in \eqref{sel_model}, using the solution of \eqref{glasso}, may indeed be misspecified.
+Suppose, the true distribution for our response is

+for some $\bar{\beta} \in \mathbb{R}^{p}$, $\bar\sigma^2 \in \mathbb{R}^+$.
+Under the true distribution, our method delivers inference for the best linear representation of the response mean using the selected covariates $X_E$, regardless of model misspecification.
+We elaborate further on this point when we turn to a selection-informed likelihood based on the model in \eqref{sel_model}.